ayushbali/JavaScript-DataStructures-and-Algorithms/README.md

 console.log(inputArray);
 ```
-if n is say a very large number then it would take a lot more time.
+if ```n``` is say a very large number then it would take a lot more time.
 Because the number of inputs has grown.
-Therefore it will take O(n) time to complete those operetions
+Therefore it will take O(n) time to complete those operetions depending on the value of ```n```

 ## **O(1)**
 O(1) denotes that the number of operations will remain the same even if the number of inputs grows.
 Hence, it is constant time.

-for example, we are asked to print the first value of an array of size ``n``
+For example, we are asked to print the first value of an array of size ``n``
 ```js
 let n;
 const largeArray = new Array(n).fill(200);
 console.log(largeArray[0]);
 ```
-since we are printing the 1st value of the array it is always doing a single operation, regardless the size of our *input size*.
+since we are printing the 1st value of the array it is **always doing a single operation**, regardless the size of our *input size*.